On the Welfare of EIP-1559 with Patient Bidders: Introduction

 This algorithm produces blocks whose size may vary in the range $0$ to $c \cdot B$.
 The {\em target} block size $B$ is reached only in an average sense, but in a rather strong sense of averaging that we wish to formalize as follows.

-\begin{definition} A schedule is said to have \emph{average block size limit $B$ with slackness $\Delta:\mathbb{N}\rightarrow \mathbb{N}$} if for any number of times steps $k$, the total size of transactions during any $k$ consecutive blocks is at most $(k+\Delta(k)) \cdot B$. {When $\Delta$ is a constant function (for constant $Z$ it holds that $\Delta(k)=Z$), we abuse notation and simply write $\Delta=Z$.} \end{definition}
+\begin{definition} {For a monotone non-decreasing function $\Delta:\mathbb{N}\rightarrow \mathbb{N}$, a schedule is said to have \emph{average block size limit $B$ with slackness $\Delta$, }} if for any number of times steps $k$, the total size of transactions during any $k$ consecutive blocks is at most $(k+\Delta(k)) \cdot B$. {When $\Delta$ is a constant function (for constant $Z$ it holds that $\Delta(k)=Z$), we abuse notation and simply write $\Delta=Z$.} \end{definition}

 The basic property of the EIP-1559 algorithm is that it indeed produces blocks whose average size is the target size $B$.\footnote{Our analysis is for the theoretically clean version with $p_{t+1}=p_t \cdot e^{(\eta (Q_t-B)/B)}$.
 As shown in \cite{LRMP22}, the variant with $p_{t+1}=p_t \cdot (1+ \eta (Q_t-B)/B)$ results in a slightly larger average block size.} While this general fact is well known, we formalize it in our notion of ``average block size limit $B$ with slackness $\Delta$'' as follows: